carolitascl/delete-files-with-rm-to-trash/README.md

       if [ "$delete_dirs" = true ] && [ "$recursive" = false ]; then
         # Check if folder is empty
-        if [ -n "$(find "$item" -maxdepth 1 -type f -o -type d -not -name "$item")" ]; then echo "\nWarning: Can not delete folder '$item'.
+        if [ -n "$(find "$item" -maxdepth 1 -type f -o -type d -not -name "$item")" ]; then echo -e "\nWarning: Can not delete folder '$item'.
 It is not empty" >&2 continue
         fi
       fi